Lantianqianmu/evaHLA/README.md

 `--hostGenome`: the `--assembly` parameter for `pairtools parse`.
 `--run_hlahd`: Perform genotyping with HLA-HD.
 Default: true.
 Valid options: true, false.
 `--hlahd`: Path to hlahd.sh.
 If the PATH is already exported, path to hlahd.sh will be automatically detected using `which hlahd.sh`.
 Otherwise, specify the path to hlahd.sh explicitly.
 `--hlahd_linenum`: Number of lines to extract from fastq files as input to HLA-HD.
 Since HLA-HD is time-consuming with large targeted HLA dataset, we subset fastq to perform genotyping.
 Default: 400000 lines.
 Typical runtime: 6 hours.
+Set to 0 to disable subsetting.
 `--hlahd_refdir`: Directory that stores __HLA_gene.split.txt__ and __dictionary/__.
 Default: directory two levels up from the path of __--hlahd__.
 `--run_t1k`: Perform genotyping with t1k.
 Default: true.
 Valid options: true, false.
 `--t1k_preset`: Preset of t1k.